dimasolo1986/world-countries-app/README.md

 <b>Quizzes:<b>

+<b>Country Name By Country On Map Quiz<b> - Guess the country's name from the suggested country on a map.

 <b>Flag By Country Name Quiz<b> - Guess the country's flag from the suggested country name.
-The quiz contains 35 questions.
-Get 100 points for each correct answer.

 <b>Country Name By Flag Quiz<b> - Guess the country's name from the suggested country flag image.
-The quiz contains 35 questions.
-Get 100 points for each correct answer.

 <b>Country Name By Capital Quiz<b> - Guess the country's name from the suggested country capital.
-The quiz contains 35 questions.
-Get 100 points for each correct answer.

 <b>Capital By Country Name Quiz<b> - Guess the country's capital from the suggested country name.
-The quiz contains 35 questions.
-Get 100 points for each correct answer.

 <b>Country Capital By Flag Quiz<b> - Guess the country's capital from the suggested country flag image.
-The quiz contains 35 questions.
-Get 100 points for each correct answer.

 <b>Flag By Country Capital Quiz<b> - Guess the country's flag from the suggested country's capital.

+<b>Country Name By Coat Of Arms Quiz<b> - Guess the country's name from the suggested country coat of arms image.

-The quiz contains 35 questions.
-Get 100 points for each correct answer.
+Quizzes contain from 10 to 35 questions depending on the difficulty level.
+Get from 5 to 100 points for each correct answer, depending on the speed of the answer.

 <b>Country On Map Quiz<b> - Guess the country on the map from the suggested country name.
 The quiz contains 35 questions.
 Get 300 points for each correct answer.